geoffdavis/talos-gitops/.kilocode/rules/memory-bank/architecture.md

 ## System Architecture Overview

 This cluster implements a sophisticated two-phase architecture that separates foundational system components (Bootstrap Phase) from operational services (GitOps Phase), enabling both reliable cluster operations and collaborative development workflows.
+The system has been enhanced with comprehensive emergency recovery capabilities and modern backup architecture.

 ## Core Architecture Principles